phihungtf/teamBaDao_Lab1/docs/report.md

 ![Install Java](images/install-java.png)

-After installing Java, you can verify that it is installed by running the following command:
+After installing Java, we can verify that it is installed by running the following command:

 ```bash
 java -version